gmestanley/DNH-V/README.md

-# Touhou Danmakufū V
+# Touhou Danmakufū-V
-A modified version of Danmakufu ph3.5 "Woo" aiming to provide better functionality to the engine, such as general improvements and others including new features, like Netplay.<br>
+A modified version of Danmakufu Woo "ph3.5" aiming to provide better functionality to the engine, such as general improvements and others including new features, like Netplay.<br>
 All documents have been translated from Japanese to English by me.<br>
 Crossplatform support is also planned for GNU (Hurd, Linux-libre), PE-running systems like Windows, and Mach-O-running systems like macOS.
 The [linux](https://github.com/gmestanley/DNH-V/tree/linux/) branch was a work in progress and set to be used for GNU+Linux or the OS commonly called "Linux", but was soon to be merged with main and is now scrapped, as is support for the variant (users please use Linux-libre version; the ABIs are the same).
 Currently, only Windows is supported by the engine; this will change.

-<abbr style="color:red">* This legacy repository is no longer being maintained.
-Please check out [the main repository dmf-v](codeberg.org/gmestanley/dmf-v) instead.*</abbr>

 ## Changelog
 Aside from the current releases, there were changes made in older versions; check the older repository [DNH-Netplay](github.com/gmestanley/DNH-Netplay) to see a log of them.